panmar/blog/content/locality-sensitive-hashing-minhash.rst

         mark_similar_mems(similar_mems)
         mems.remove(similar_mems)

-Lets simplify it even more.
-Instead of cumbersome shuffling we could use hash function to generate ordering.
-In fact, we are only interested in the smallest hash of mem's feature list.
+But we can simplify it even further!
+Rather than shuffling, we can use a hash function to generate a consistent ordering.
+In fact, we only care about the smallest hash value for each meme’s feature list.
 A minimum hash:

 .. code-block:: Python